AndyKusanagi/LMAST-Mod-Files/README.txt

 NEW IN V1.4A
 Fixed incorrect icon of Slovakian flag, thanks to Gingernut.

+NEW IN V1.4B
+Fixed incorrect icon of FCSK (Dutch 3rd tier), thanks to Dang Nguyen.

 KNOWN ISSUES
 Licensed teams still have lowres logos.